liberapay/liberapay.com/SECURITY.md

 **Guidelines**

-We require that all researchers:
+We ask that all researchers:
 * Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems, and destruction of data during security testing;
 * Perform research only within the scope set out below;
 * Use the identified communication channels to report vulnerability information to us; and